0 Comment

 2. Maintaining and nurturing an organizational culture

-As organizations allow remote working, they will also need to accept the idea of having a dispersed workforce.
-This, in turn, will create a challenge of having a common organization culture, which is critical for long-term business success.
+It, in turn, will create a challenge in establishing a common organizational culture, which is critical for long-term business success.

-The challenge of developing and sustaining the organizational culture will be greater as even employees working together might seldom meet.
+The challenge of developing and sustaining the organizational culture will be more significant as even employees working together might seldom meet.

 3. Integration of digital technology in all HR practices